ROM Community Access Network (ROMCAN)

 The Sun Life Financial Museum + Arts Pass (MAP) allows members of the Community of Toronto and their families (2 adults & up to 2 children) explore the Museum for free.
 By presenting a valid adult Toronto Public Library card members of the Toronto community may obtain a pass at select Toronto Public Library branches.

-*Excludes Family Day weekend, March Break and ROM for the Holidays, and separately priced exhibitions.
+*Pass excludes Family Day weekend, March Break and ROM for the Holidays, separately priced exhibitions and special ticketed events.